How Long Should It Take To Fall Asleep? Exploring Insomnia

 What is insomnia?

 Insomnia is a common sleep disorder characterized by trouble falling asleep and staying asleep.
-It is estimated that 10% of adults live with chronic insomnia and 20% experience occasional symptoms of insomnia.
-To be diagnosed with insomnia disorder, you typically must experience sleep disruptions a minimum of three nights a week, over the course of at least three months.
+It is estimated that 10% of adults live with chronic insomnia, and 20% experience occasional symptoms of insomnia.
+To be diagnosed with insomnia disorder, you typically must experience sleep disruptions a minimum of three nights a week over at least three months.
 If you believe you’re living with insomnia or another sleep disorder, a healthcare professional can examine your symptoms and determine whether further testing and treatment is necessary.

 The symptoms of insomnia include: